Yūto Nagatomo: 2014–2018: 100th international cap

-He was later selected for the 2018 World Cup, 2019 Asian Cup and the 2022 FIFA World Cup.
+On 15 December 2014, Nagatomo was selected in Japan's squad for the 2015 AFC Asian Cup.
+He earned his 100th international cap on 10 November 2017, captaining Japan in a 3–1 friendly defeat to Brazil at Stade Pierre-Mauroy, Lille.
+He became only the seventh Japanese player to reach the milestone.

+2018–2022: Consecutive World Cup appearances

 Nagatomo playing in the famous 2–1 victory against Germany in the 2022 FIFA World Cup in Qatar.

-Currently with 143 caps, he is Japan's second highest capped player behind Yasuhito Endo who holds 152 caps for Japan.
+Nagatomo was subsequently named in Japan's squads for the 2018 FIFA World Cup, the 2019 AFC Asian Cup, and the 2022 FIFA World Cup.

+2026 FIFA World Cup

+Nagatomo was selected for Japan's squad for the 2026 FIFA World Cup in North America.
+With his inclusion, he became the first Japanese player to be selected for five FIFA World Cup tournaments.
+He played his first match at the 2026 World Cup, appearing as a substitute in a 1–1 draw with Sweden, becoming the first Japanese player and the tenth overall to achieve this milestone.

 Personal life

 Nagatomo is married to Japanese actress Airi Taira.
 The couple had maintained a long-distance relationship for several years as Taira was based in Japan.
 Nagatomo proposed to her on the San Siro pitch in February 2016 and they registered their marriage in January 2017.
 They have three sons.
 Both of them appeared in the Captain Tsubasa Olympics special which, aired as part of the annual Jikan Terebi Nihon no Sport wa Tsuyo in November 2019.

 He pursued a degree in Political Economy at the Meiji University, where he graduated in 2007.